View Proposal

 -

-A Neuro-symbolic Assistant for Explaining Accidents
+A Neuro-symbolic Approach to Explaining System Failures and Accidents

 -